-As the global Coronavirus Pandemic spreads throughout the world, and in March 2020 forces the closure of cities and businesses for public safety including Gatorland.
-A team of dedicated professionals continue to go to the park every day to care for the animals.
-And Gatorland launches School of CrocTM - a Facebook Live program daily.
-School of CrocTM host Savannah Boan and a cast of other Gatorland staff and animals educated and entertained children at home with their families around the world while the park remained closed temporarily closed for just over two months and drew a following of one million views.
+As the global Coronavirus Pandemic spreads throughout the world, cities and businesses are forced to close for public safety including Gatorland.
+From mid-March through mid-May a team of dedicated professionals continue to go to the park every day to care for the animals.

+Gatorland launches School of Croc[TM] - a Facebook Live program daily.
+School of Croc[TM].
+Host Savannah Boan and a cast of other Gatorland staff and animals educate and entertain children at home with their families around the world while the park remains closed.
+The show on YouTube and Facebook Live drew a following of one million views.